shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 ## Project Overview
 * Goal: this project aims to measure the credit risk of a lending institution by calculating the expected loss of the outstanding loans
-* Purpose: there are two major purposes of credit risk modeling for a financial institution:
-  * Conform to the regulatory requirements
-  * Improve credit risk management procedures to maximize profits while having the risk under control
+* Reasons: credit risk modeling is part of the regulartory requirements of risk management for financial institutions; it also allows a loan-lending practice to maximize profits while having the risk under control
-* Pedicted Outcome: the Expected Loss (EL) are estimated based on three credit risk models: PD (Probability of Default), LGD (Loss Given Default), and EAD (Exposure at Default) models
+* Approach: the Expected Loss (EL) are calculated by multiplying three credit risk models, PD (Probability of Default), LGD (Loss Given Default), and EAD (Exposure at Default)
-  * Calculation: EL = PD * LGD * EAD

 ## Code and Resources Used
 * __Python Version__: 3.8.5